-19.1.1 Phase 1A (Maphisa/ Moshoeshoe/ Chief Moroka) and Phase 1B (OR Tambo/Taelo Molosioa) Functional Public Transport Corridor
+19.1.1 Maphisa/ Moshoeshoe/ OR Tambo Functional Public Transport Corridor

-The corridor is host to several low, medium and high-density residential developments, several retail and mixeduse nodes and a large industrial area provide employment to residents of the corridor and rest of the city.
-The retail and employment areas attract trips and are thus identified as nodes where public transport services will be required.
+The corridor is host to several low, medium and high-density residential developments, several retail and mixed nodes reside in the corridor and a significant industrial area provide employment to residents of the corridor and the rest of the city.
+The retail and employment areas attract trips and are thus identified as nodes where to and from public transport services will be required.

-The SDF of the city governs the development of the area with only one detailed precinct plan developed for the Waaihoek precinct to the north of the corridor.
+The SDF of the city governs the development of the area with only one detailed precinct plan developed for the Waaihoek development to the north of the corridor.
 To ensure long-term sustainability the population density needs to increase, and mixed-use development promoted along the corridor.
-Several high-density social housing projects are under development along OR Tambo and Maphisa Road and thus population density will increase and future ridership most likely increase.
-The implementation of Hauweng services along these corridors will enhance mobility and accessibility in the corridor and mentioned developments.
+Several high-density social housing projects are in development stage along OR Tambo and Maphisa Road and thus population density will increase and future ridership most likely increaser.
+The implementation of Hauweng along these corridors will enhance mobility and accessibility.

-To facilitate and govern densification and spatial form of the corridors it is recommended that precinct plans are developed for the main nodes within the public transport corridors.
-Six nodes were identified where mixed-use development and residential densification could enhance the existing environment or provide facilities in underserviced areas.
+To facilitate the densification and mixed-use development along with the southern parts of the corridor it is recommended that precinct plans are developed for the main nodes along the public transport corridor.
+The nodes identified for precinct plans are depicted in Figure 19-1.
+Six nodes were identified as an area where mixed-use development and densification can enhance the existing environment or provide facilities in underserviced areas.
 Three of the precinct plans were already developed, however, three nodes still require precinct plans.
-The nodes identified for precinct plans are depicted in Figure 19-1 and existing and required precinct plans are indicated.
-Precinct plans are required for the area surrounding the main transfer part of the OR Tambo/Taelo Molosioa corridor (c/o Taelo Molosioa Road and Leepile Street) and the area surrounding the Motheo TVET College Hillside View Campus (David Montoedi Street).